-- The most valuable aspect about Matterport virtual tours is that it gives an authentic view of the house.
+- The most valuable aspect of Matterport virtual tours is that it gives an authentic view of the house.
 A rendering far greater and realistic than regular photos, or 2D videos.
 Using a tool that allows you to reflect an accurate view of your listing can, in fact, help you save a lot of time when it comes to visits and potential buyers.
 It can also help you save time by avoiding possible disappointment.
-As well, it can help you clear out visiting time in your agenda by sending the 3D tour to the person interested before the actual visit to test their interest towards the house.
+As well, it can help you clear out visiting time in your agenda by sending the 3D tour to the person interested before the actual visit to test their interest in the house.

 - A lot of agents also use open houses to show listings to potential buyers.
-But let’s be real, how many of you have been waiting in an empty house for 2 hours when organizing an open house.
+But let's be real, how many of you have been waiting in an empty house for 2 hours when organizing an open house.
 Having a 3D virtual tour reflects the idea of having a website.
-Meaning that using Matterport to showcase the property will put the actual house open to everyone interested 24/7, not only during 2 hours on a Sunday.
-You’ll even be able to add valuable information directly into the tour.
+Meaning that using Matterport to showcase the property will put the actual house open to everyone interested 24/7, not only for 2 hours on a Sunday.
+You’ll even be able to add valuable information directly to the tour.
 E.g. marble counters in the kitchen, a breathtaking view of downtown Montreal, etc.

 - A study conducted by apartment.com revealed that listings with Matterport 3D tours generated 403% more leads then listings with regular pictures.
 In the same study, they realized that listings with a 3D tour got 40% more clicks, 95% more phone inquiries, and 65% more email inquiries from the website.